-- Proposals should seek to retain and enhance features of existing biodiversity value, ecological networks and habitat connectivity (see Maps 11, 12 and 13).
-In accordance with national policy provide at least a 10% increase net gain, but to ensure successful recovery of nature in Norfolk aim to achieve a 20% net gain, in biodiversity.
-Proposals which result in a net loss of biodiversity will not be permitted. - 2.
-The sites shown on Map 11 will be protected from any development. - 3.
+- Development proposals should retain and enhance features of existing biodiversity value, ecological networks, and habitat connectivity (as shown on Maps 11, 12 and 13).
+In accordance with national policy, development proposals should provide at least a 10% increase net gain in biodiversity, and to ensure successful recovery of nature in Norfolk, aim to achieve a 20% net gain.
+Proposals which result in a net loss of biodiversity will not be supported. - 2.
+The two Sites of Special Scientific Interest, and the Roadside Nature Reserve (as shown on Map 11) will be safeguarded as appropriate to the status of their designations. - 3.
 Proposed development on land outside the sites on Map 11 or within or outside the sites, identified on Map 12 that is likely to have a direct or indirect impact on their ecological importance (either individually or in combination with other developments), shall demonstrate in an ecological assessment that: - a. they would not sever or destroy the operation of a protected species, priority species or priority habitat or its ecological connectivity; or if that is not possible, - b. they include measures to avoid harm to the protected species and priority habitat or its ecological connectivity or if that is not possible, - c. suitable mitigation measures are proposed to reduce or minimise impact on the protected species and priority habitat, or ecological connectivity affected; or if that is not possible, and - d. suitable measures are proposed to compensate for harmful effects. - 4.
-When development occurs, opportunities should be sought to improve habitats (including the creation/restoration of ponds given Mattishall falls within the Great Crested Newts Strategic Opportunity Area see Appendix 7) and their networks (see Maps 11, 12 and 13); this includes: - improving continuity along hedgerows and between trees this should be achieved by appropriate planting in gaps to create safe corridors of movement with good continuity and cover for wildlife moving through the landscape and reducing fragmentation of habitats; - b.
+When development occurs, opportunities should be sought to improve habitats (including the creation/restoration of ponds given Mattishall falls within the Great Crested Newts Strategic Opportunity Area see Appendix 7) and their networks (see Maps 11, 12 and 13); this includes: - a. improving continuity along hedgerows and between trees this should be achieved by appropriate planting in gaps to create safe corridors of movement with good continuity and cover for wildlife moving through the landscape and reducing fragmentation of habitats; - b.
 Improve the naturalness of greenspaces and access to them; - c.
 Improve connectivity with and between green spaces; - d.
-Incorporating green roofs and/or green walls to buildings where appropriate and possible. - 5.
-Development proposals shall identify and assess any potential impact on a Site of Special Scientific Interest, by taking into account Natural England's Impact Risk Zones.
-See Appendix 8.
+Incorporating green roofs and/or green walls to buildings where appropriate and possible.